onsi/disco/saturdaydisco/templates/call_game.tmpl.md

 {{end}}No Saturday game this week.
 We'll try again next week!

+Here are the folks who've signed up so far: {{.Participants.Public}}

+If we missed your reply, please let us know ASAP!

 Reminder that we also play at lunch during the week.
 Visit [sedenverultimate.net](https://www.sedenverultimate.net) to sign up for the lunchtime mailing list.

 {{template "signature" .}}{{end}}